alk0ve/BitViewer/README.txt

-BitViewer is a simple bit exploration tool.
+BitViewer is a simple bit exploration tool, originally written by an author that chose to remain anonymous.

 Future plans
 =======================